Why isn’t there a theology of foster care?

 In a way, it makes sense that there would be a lot more theological studies on adoption.
 It’s a term that we find in the New Testament.
 It is also a named ‘doctrine’ used to explore an understanding of relationship with God.
 A lot of those 110,000 hits we found in our internet search will be focused on historical understandings of ‘adoption’ without any connection to the practice of adoption in contemporary society.

-Because it’s mentioned in the Bible and understood more, often the writing we can find around the Church’s responsibility to care for children and teenagers who can’t live with their birth families focusses on adoption as a starting point.
+Because it’s mentioned in the Bible and understood more, often the writing we can find around the Church’s responsibility to care for children and teenagers who can’t live with their birth families focuses on adoption as a starting point.
 Sometimes fostering gets grouped in - but it often feels like a bit of an afterthought.
 We know that while adoption is deemed the best option for some, only a small number of children leaving care are adopted.
 There are many children and young people for whom fostering is a better fit, perhaps because it offers them the support they require in a different way or allows contact with birth family.
 Fostering and adoption, while connected, are different things – fostering deserves and requires more than a theological afterthought.

 Now, I want to tread carefully here as I know that Paul’s use of adoption language and imagery is, for some, a very precious part of their journey, and it deserves more space than I have in this article to explore this.
 For many of us, the truth that God has adopted us into His family is a powerful and transformative truth.
 For many, it will be what has inspired them to consider opening their own homes to children or young people in care, and for others these words will have offered a sense of family, home and belonging.
 We can also acknowledge that there are some significant questions raised, importantly by adoptees themselves, about the extent to which the New Testament’s use of adoption can be paralleled with contemporary adoption, and how helpful that is.